Appearance

 - size The size of the

-dst
+- dst

-Return: Pointer to the resulting address string on success, or NULL on failure.
+- Pointer to the resulting address string on success, or NULL on failure.

-buffer from binary format to a string in presentation format.
-The resulting address string is stored in the dst
+This function converts the network address given in the src buffer from binary format to a string in presentation format.
+The resulting address string is stored in the dst buffer.

 The function returns a pointer to the resulting address string if successful.
-However, if the size of the buffer pointed to by dst
+However, if the size of the buffer pointed to by dst is smaller than the resulting address string, the function sets the errno variable to ENOSPC and returns NULL.

 The function supports both IPv4 and IPv6 addresses.
 For IPv4 addresses use (af = AF_INET) to convert the address to a string format.
 For IPv6 addresses use (af = AF_INET6) to convert the address to a string format.